Floxed by Fluoroquinolone Toxicity

 - Restoring cellular energy

 Our treatment protocol, in general and aimed specifically at the FQ issues, involves combinations of intravenous NAD, ozone, nutrients (Myers) and antioxidants (glutathione), along with numerous supplements aimed at targeting the 4 areas above.
-We’ve helped numerous patients recover from being floxed and reclaim their health!
+We also utilize peptide and stem cell therapies.

-This is a difficult, highly scientific read, but well worth at least an overview.
+Some of these are difficult, highly scientific reads, but well worth at least an overview.
 Credit to the authors for much of the information shared in my article above.